 Breakfast is also the class prep time, which involves checking emails regarding any class material, or reading notes.
 The first half of the day is mostly filled with classes.
 Students sometimes spend the time between classes for homework or group meetings for class projects or papers.

 Lunches for Harvard students are either an extremely rushed social activity or busy study time.
-Mostly, Harvard student life is filled with working lunches.
+Mostly, working lunches fill up the Harvard student life.
 Oftentimes, lunch is even had during the class or while doing group meetings.
 That’s how packed the schedule of Harvard students is!

 Students typically spend the second half with more classes or professor meetings.
-If you have a part-time job like I did, a lot of the second half is also spent at work.
+If you have a part-time job like I did, you also spend a lot of the second half at work.